yjs/y-prosemirror/README.md

-# y-prosemirror
+# y-stitchkit

 > [ProseMirror](http://prosemirror.net/) Binding for [Yjs](https://github.com/yjs/yjs) - [Demo](https://demos.yjs.dev/prosemirror/prosemirror.html)

 This binding maps a Y.XmlFragment to the ProseMirror state.

+## Why was this package forked from y-prosemirror?

+We forked y-prosemirror to create a stitchkit-specific package with changes we needed for stitchkit-related features.
+These modifications were too specific to be merged upstream or would have added maintenance overhead for the y-prosemirror maintainers.

+Where feasible, we contribute improvements and fixes back to y-prosemirror to support the broader ecosystem.

+This package is designed for use with `stitchkit` and is not intended as a general-purpose Yjs binding for ProseMirror.

 ## Features

-* Sync ProseMirror state
+- Sync ProseMirror state
-* Shared Cursors
+- Shared Cursors
-* Shared Undo / Redo (each client has its own undo-/redo-history)
+- Shared Undo / Redo (each client has its own undo-/redo-history)
-* Successfully recovers when concurrents edit result in an invalid document schema
+- Successfully recovers when concurrents edit result in an invalid document schema

 ### Example